In this post, we can learn the working and configuration of the Numerical Under voltage /Over voltage protection relay.

-The similar condition also occurs due to presence of system faults.
+A similar condition also occurs due to the presence of system faults.
 To differentiate between the two conditions, the VTS function also uses NPS currents.
-However it is noticed that NPS currents also generate due to load imbalance.
+However, it is noticed that NPS currents also generate due to load imbalance.
 This problem can be overcome by careful selection of settings; it is usual practice to keep the maximum setting of NPS current 10 percent of the nominal value current for detecting PT fuse failure in one or two phases.

 Zero Phase Sequence [ZPS] voltages and currents can’t be used here as it is difficult to differentiate between a VT failure and a Phase-Phase fault.

 If a failure occurs in all 3 Phases of a Voltage Transformer, then there will be no NPS or ZPS voltage to work with.
-However the Positive Phase Sequence [PPS] Voltage will fall below expected minimum measurement levels.
+However, the Positive Phase Sequence [PPS] Voltage will fall below the expected minimum measurement levels.

-The PPS voltages also fall if any nearby 3 phase failure occurs.
+The PPS voltages also fall if any nearby 3-phase failure occurs.
 To differentiate from this need to consider the PPS currents also.
-The PPS current setting value must remain above minimum load level BUT below minimum fault level.
+The PPS current setting value must remain above the minimum load level BUT below the minimum fault level.